MriteshAdak/Unified-Reporting-on-all-File-Types-Salesforce-/README.md

 - **Governor Limits**: Monitor heap usage and query selectivity
 - **Missing Files**: Run full sync to reconcile deletions

-## Contributing

-1. Follow Salesforce development best practices
-2. Maintain test coverage above 85%
-3. Update documentation for any changes
-4. Use the provided ESLint and Prettier configurations

-## License

-This project is licensed under the MIT License.

 ## Support

-For issues or questions, please refer to the documentation or create an issue in this repository.
+For issues or questions, please refer to the documentation, engage in discussions or create an issue in this repository.